First steps

 Pausing, Resuming, Deleting a workspace

-You always need a wallet to create a workspace, by default a workspace can only be paused, resumed and deleted by the one that has created it.
-You can use SRAM to give persons permission to PAUSE, RESUME and DELETE a workspace that is created by someone else.
+By default, only the person that created a workspace can Pause, Resume and Delete the workspace.
+You (or your colleague that initially got access to Research Cloud) can use SRAM to give persons permission to PAUSE, RESUME and DELETE a workspace that is created by someone else.
 It is also possible to share a wallet with a member of your CO in SRAM.
 See Add collaborators to existing project.

 Getting access to your workspace